nashvail/blog/src/pages/blog/wallpaper-app/index.md

 But where did the buttons go yo?
 I decided to replace them with gestures —

-a) To show home screen preview tap and hold on the right part of the display.
+1. To show home screen preview tap and hold on the right part of the display.

-b) To show lock screen preview tap and hold on the left part.
+2. To show lock screen preview tap and hold on the left part.

-c) To download, double tap anywhere on the image.
+3. To download, double tap anywhere on the image.

 Here’s a fancy video I cobbled up showing how the gestures work.